My Approach to Therapy

 After setting concrete goals, we typically monitor progress to track how quickly your goals are being achieved.
 For example, I may ask you to complete a weekly symptom questionnaire which we review in sessions.
 We will work on an effective and cost-efficient treatment plan.
 We typically begin by meeting weekly and then less frequently when your self-help skills are established.
 The point of therapy is for you to feel better and to get on with your life — without the therapist.

 Homework between sessions can help you bring your new skills and techniques into your daily life, and speed up your progress.
-We may decide, for example, to have you keep track of certain behaviors, moods or thoughts; gradually approach situations you have been avoiding; practice new behaviors or ways of thinking; or read particular handouts or books (see Books).
+We may decide, for example, to have you keep track of certain behaviors, moods or thoughts; gradually approach situations you have been avoiding; experiment with new behaviors or ways of thinking; or read particular handouts or books (see Books).

 Flexibility is also important.
 That is why I may encourage you to check in by phone or e-mail; include family members in sessions; schedule longer or more frequent meetings; take walks together during our sessions; or accompany me to a variety of settings outside the office to help face situations that bring on anxiety.
-Some of my clients finish a piece of therapy work, and return at a later point for a brief “tune-up” or to focus on another issue.
+Some of my clients finish a course of therapy work, and return at a later point for a brief “tune-up” or to focus on another issue.
 Others decide to extend the length of treatment in order to focus on another area.

 Since 1980, I have conducted some sort of therapeutic group continuously, including one that met weekly for 17 years.
 In 2001, I began offering a series of support groups to my patients and the general public.
-These groups meet with me one evening per month, and are designed for individuals with a range of anxiety and habit problems.
-Over 700 people have benefited from participation in these sessions.
+These groups typically meet with me one evening per month, and are designed for individuals with a range of anxiety and habit problems.
+Over 800 people have benefited from participation in these sessions.
 I am dedicated to facilitating these groups in order for people to get together to work toward common goals, while enhancing self-acceptance and decreasing feelings of shame.

 Many of the problems I work with can be very isolating.
 I want you to know that you are not alone in your suffering.
 If you come to see me for help with panic attacks, phobias, fear of illness, obsessive-compulsive symptoms, social anxiety, or “body-focused repetitive behaviors” (e.g. compulsive hair pulling or skin picking), I will offer you the opportunity to meet other people who share your challenges, within the safety of a small support group (usually 4-8 individuals).
 Group members can benefit one another through exchanging support and understanding, offering resources and knowledge, and providing perspective and creative problem solving.
 Members discover that trying new, more productive coping strategies is often easier with the support of other individuals who know just how difficult it is to face one’s fears.
-As an added resource, most of my groups are now utilizing social networking technology to extend the support that members experience between their monthly meetings.
+As an added resource, most of my groups utilize social networking technology to extend the support that members experience between their monthly meetings.

 Collaborating with other professionals